AP-Skill-Development-Corporation/MyDocumentations/FireStorageImgVideoAudioConcept.md

 # Monitor Upload Progress

 You can add listeners to handle success, failure, progress, or pauses in your upload task:

+Listener Type	Typical Usage

+OnProgressListener	This listener is called periodically as data is transferred and can be used to populate an upload/download indicator.

+OnPausedListener	This listener is called any time the task is paused.

+OnSuccessListener	This listener is called when the task has successfully completed.

+OnFailureListener	This listener is called any time the upload has failed.
+This can happen due to network timeouts, authorization failures, or if you cancel the task.

+OnFailureListener is called with an Exception instance.
+Other listeners are called with an UploadTask.TaskSnapshot object.
+This object is an immutable view of the task at the time the event occurred.
+An UploadTask.TaskSnapshot contains the following properties:

+Property	Type	Description

+getDownloadUrl	String	A URL that can be used to download the object.
+This is a public unguessable URL that can be shared with other clients.
+This value is populated once an upload is complete.

+getError	Exception	If the task failed, this will have the cause as an Exception.

+getBytesTransferred	long	The total number of bytes that have been transferred when this snapshot was taken.

+getTotalByteCount	long	The total number of bytes expected to be uploaded.

+getUploadSessionUri	String	A URI that can be used to continue this task via another call to putFile.

+getMetadata	StorageMetadata	Before an upload completes, this is the metadata being sent to the server.
+After the upload completes, this is the metadata returned by the server.

+getTask	UploadTask	The task that created this snapshot.
+Use this task to cancel, pause, or resume the upload.

+getStorage	StorageReference	The StorageReference used to create the UploadTask.

+The UploadTask event listeners provide a simple and powerful way to monitor upload events.

 ```